Tanmay-Chandgude/Tanmay-Chandgude/README.md

 ## Hi there 👋

 # 💫 About Me:
-- 🔭 I'm currently working on AdulterX ( Ai based food adulteration analysis)
+- 🔭 I'm currently learning DSA
 - 🌱 I'm currently trying my hands on Backend.
 - 🤔 Any help regarding tech is most appreciated.
 - 💬 Ask me about tech , Geopolitics , International Relations.